YuriSizuku/demo-SdlFramework/README.md

 ## 2. build

 I use cmake to build the demo.
+Integrated graphic card might have some problems with Opengl ES.

 ### (1) Build on Windows: